The information on this page was provided by the law school.

-Students enrolled in the LLM in American Law have the opportunity to receive a certificate of concentration in Business Law, Civil Litigation, Criminal Justice, Environmental and Energy Law, Family Law, Health Law and Bioethics, Human Rights, Immigration, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.
-To receive a certificate of concentration (and a notation on the transcript), students must successfully complete the concentration course requirements.
-Students enrolled in the LLM in American Law may also construct their own academic plan.
+Students enrolled in the general LLM have the opportunity to receive a concentration in Business Law, Civil Litigation, Criminal Justice, Environmental and Energy Law, Family Law, Health Law and Bioethics, Human Rights, Immigration, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.
+To earn a concentration and a notation on the transcript, students must successfully complete the concentration course requirements.
+Students enrolled in the general LLM may also construct their own academic plan.

 Business Law LLM